theparanoidtimes/mailboxtaskexecutor/README.md

 Version: 0.1.

-Mailbox Task Executor executes task against a e-mail mailbox.
+Mailbox Task Executor executes task against an e-mail mailbox.

 Currently API supports only three methods which are implemented only for IMAP protocol in ```ImapMailboxFolderTaskExecutor```.
 This implementation is IMAP